vbsinha/Notes/Java/Inner Class.md

 ## Inner Class

-Creating an Inner class does not create an instance filed of type Inner in the Outer class.
+Creating an Inner class does not create an instance field of type Inner in the Outer class.
 ```java
 public class Outer {
     private boolean beep;